 Our goal for the Jobs and Economic Development impact area is to uplift solutions towards the advancement of inclusive economic mobility in Greater Boston, so that all residents will have access to family-sustaining careers and strong inclusive business ecosystem.

 We strive to achieve this goal through two strategies: workforce development and economic inclusion.

 Make it possible for all Greater Boston residents to have access to family-sustaining careers.

 Champion for the strengthening of the Black and Latinx businesses ecosystem in Greater Boston, promoting access to capital, connections, capacity, and contracts.

-Our workforce development efforts focus on increasing the number of people receiving training for low-, middle- and high-skilled jobs and careers in sectors like hospitality, culinary arts and IT.
-One of our key partners in helping to build job skills for Greater Boston residents is SkillWorks.
+Our vision for the Workforce Development Strategy is that all Greater Boston residents will have access to family-sustaining careers.
+Our efforts focus on increasing the number of people receiving training for low-, middle- and high-skilled jobs and careers in sectors like healthcare, hospitality, and IT/tech.